secain/MOOC/README.md

-# Moocs
+# MOOC
-projects in moocs
+projects in different courses